-The fund may also use other types of derivatives (i) for hedging purposes; (ii) for risk management; (iii) for non-hedging purposes to seek to enhance potential gains; or (iv) as a substitute for direct investment in a particular asset class or to keep cash on hand to meet shareholder redemptions.
+Derivatives.
+Outside of the currency and interest rate strategies, the fund and the underlying funds in which the fund invests, may also use other types of derivatives (e.g., options, futures, forward currency contracts, commodity-linked derivatives, interest rate swaps and total return swaps) (i) for hedging purposes; (ii) for risk management; (iii) for non-hedging purposes to seek to enhance potential gains; or (iv) as a substitute for direct investment in a particular asset class or to keep cash on hand to meet shareholder redemptions.